Naiseymae/Capstone/README.md

 ## Contributors
-Below is a link to open and play the game.
-I will be updating and improving this game from time to time, and am happy to receive feedback.
+Below is a link to download and play the game.
+It can be played on a mac or PC computer.
+I will be updating and improving this game from time to time, and I am happy to receive feedback.
 Since this game is for science education and casual gameplay, please play and share.

-However, please do not copy or sell this work.
+Please do not copy or sell this work.